Contact Us Today For A Consultation 415-840-0570

 On the other hand, if the parent is still fully functioning and able to care for the child, a California court retains the authority to award custody and/or visitation rights safely and competently.

-Involved in a Custody Dispute in Contra Costa County Where the Issue of Mental Health is Involved?
+Involved in a Custody Dispute in California Where the Issue of Mental Health is Involved?

-If you have questions related to the laws and guidelines governing child custody in Lafayette, Orinda, Moraga, or anywhere in Contra Costa County, California, now is the time to contact The Geller Firm.
-Our team of experienced and respected Lafayette child support custody attorneys are here to help.
-We are in the San Francisco Bay Area and are proud to provide legal services in Lafayette and Contra Costa County, along with San Francisco, San Jose, Oakland, and Pleasanton.
+If you have questions related to the laws and guidelines governing child custody in California, now is the time to contact The Geller Firm.
+Our team of experienced and respected California child support custody attorneys are here to help.
+We are in the San Francisco Bay Area and are proud to provide legal services in Alameda County, Contra Costa County, Marin County, San Francisco County, Santa Clara County, San Mateo County, and Solano County.
 Our legal team is available for virtual and in-person consultations.
 Contact us today to schedule an appointment.

 Menu